Capstone-Projects-2023-Spring/project-tutraffic/documentation/docs/system-architecture/design.md

 ```

-**Use Case #2**: A user wants to update their parking prefences to reflect how much they are willing to pay per hour for street parking.
+**Use Case #2**: A user wants to update their personal parking options to reflect how much they are willing to pay per hour for street parking.
 <details>
 <summary>
 Use Case 2 Description
 </summary>

-1. User opens parking options.
+1. The user logs into their account on the TuTraffic application.
+2. The user opens parking options, where their saved preferences are stored.
-2. In parking options, user removes parking garages and paid lots from their preferences.
+3. In the *parking type* subsection of the parking options page, the user removes parking garages and paid lots from their preferred list.
-3. User edits their accepted hourly price range for street parking in parking options, reflecting how much they are willing to pay per hour.
+4. In the *per hour* subsection of the parking options page, the user edits their accepted hourly price range, reflecting how much they are willing to pay per hour.
+5. The user clicks *save* and exits the parking options page to return to the home screen, where only street parking that is less than or equal to their budget will appear on the map.

 </details>